bjornregnell/new-in-Scala3/README.md

 scala-cli run .
 ```

-* If you have `latexmk` on your path then you can now find the [slides](https://github.com/bjornregnell/new-in-Scala3/blob/main/slides.scala) in `target`
+* If you have `latexmk` on your path then you can now find the [slides](https://github.com/bjornregnell/new-in-Scala3/blob/main/slides.scala) compiled to pdf in `target`

 * Look at the [source](https://github.com/bjornregnell/new-in-Scala3/blob/main/api.scala) to see Scala 3 in action.
 source